dfornis/dfornis/content/post/predicting-search-data/index.md

 ---

-There is an unmistakably niche but growing field in economics.
-It's an approach that has been somewhat successfully advocated for by Robert Shiller and George Akerlof for some time now.
-It has featured as a theme in many works without being mentioned by name, such as in Galbraith's classic "The Great Crash of 1929" from 1955.
-But tracing its origins takes us back as far as the 1930's when Keynes coined the phrase Animal Spirits, meant to capture a characteristic of human behavior beyond what was imagined in the classical models of economics.
-The underlying assumption is that economic behavior, to some extent, is a function of the stories and ideas that people spread.
+One thing this pandemic has been a humbling reminder of is of our inability to make accurate predictions.
+Economic forecasts have proven to be as unreliable as predictions on infection rates.
+Part of the difficulty lies in economics being downstream from the development of the pandemic.
+Higher infection rates leads to lower mobility which leads to lower economic activity.
+In these cases, complexity in modeling doesn't necessarily help.
+My idea for an improvement is to circumnavigate the pandemic predictions in order to make 1-week-ahead forecasts of movement patterns with a novel data source and a simple model.
+The theory has been advocated for as "narrative economics" by Robert Shiller and George Akerlof for some time now.
+But it has featured as a theme in many works without being mentioned by name, such as in Galbraith's "The Great Crash of 1929" from 1955.
+Tracing its origins takes us back as far as the 1930's when Keynes coined the phrase Animal Spirits, meant to capture a characteristic of human behavior beyond what was imagined in the classical models of economics.
+The underlying assumption is that economic outcomes, to some extent, is a function of the stories and ideas people spread.
 When these stories reach a wide and receptive audience they turn economic behavior into heard behavior.
-I will try to put this theory to use in a very modest way, while I haphazardly grow my skills in R at the same time.

 ## Data
 The Google Mobility Report is one of the most interesting publicly available data sets on the internet.
 It was launched in the infancy of the Covid-19 pandemic to track changes in movement patterns all over the globe.
 It calculates changes from the same days baseline categorized by country, sub region and type of location/activity (retail and recreation, parks, homes etc).
 So what would be the purpose of predicting changing movement patterns?
 A sharp drop in movement can easily be categorized as a black swan event for affected parties, whether they are retail stores, public transport companies or government agencies.
 For public transport, even a 1-week-ahead forecast of a sharp drop or increase in commuting could be a great help (I would think).